graahnul-grom/lepton-conf/readme.md

   $ ./configure
 ```

   If Lepton EDA is installed in non-standard location, adjust the `$PKG_CONFIG_PATH`
-environment variable:
+  environment variable when running the `configure` script:

 ```sh
   $ PKG_CONFIG_PATH=/path/to/lepton-eda/lib/pkgconfig ./configure